 Hotels have long been the butt of jokes.
-From the inn in Chaucer, via Regency romps, any number of Victorian hotels and boarding houses, through the seaside landlady, to modern corporate luxury hotels, the accommodations and hospitality industries have been an easy target for jokes.
-That’s because most of us stay in hotels reasonably often.
+From the inn in Chaucer’s Canterbury Tales, via Regency romps, any number of Victorian hotels and boarding houses, through the seaside landlady, to modern corporate luxury hotels, the accommodations and hospitality industries have been an easy target for jokes.
+That’s because most of us stay in hotels at some time or other.

-In Britain in the old days, it would be a week by the seaside for the family holiday.
+I’m from England and I was brought up in the 1960s.
+Back then,the family holiday of choice would be a week by the seaside.
+Somewhere like Blackpool, Scarborough or Tenby.
 Bucket and spade, rain, soggy chips and saucy postcards.
 In these modern times, we stay in hotel accommodation much more often than our ancestors.
 Even our Moms and Pops.
-No wonder we find things to laugh at in hotels.
+No wonder we find things to laugh at.

 I have stayed in hotels that would make anyone laugh.
-There was a hotel in the west of Ireland during the 1970s that was billed as the most modern building in these islands.
+There was one in the west of Ireland during the 1970s that was billed as “the most modern building in these islands” or some such.
 Everything was custom-built and the media lauded it as the height of cutting edge hospitality.

 The very best series about hotel mistakes and errors must be John Cleese’s excellent Fawlty Towers, which first aired on the BBC in the 1970s.
 Although only 12 episodes were ever made, it has long been seen as a comedy classic.
 The reason those of us in the hotel business find it so funny is that it’s so close to real life.
 For example, the manager may not be a snob and a bigot, but chances are the rest of the staff will consider him stuffy and ridiculous.
 If not, they’re almost certainly being kind.